SURF in FIJI

 BULA!
 (That’s how you say hello in Fiji)

 In 2015 I quit my tech sales job in San Francisco and escaped the rate race with plans for a circumnavigation.
 I quickly learned Rule #1 on a boat: plans change!
-I became obsessed with Fiji, started surfing and this’ll be my 4th season here.
+I became obsessed with Fiji, started surfing and 2019 will be my 4th season here.

-My boat is a modern and fast Beneteau 423 that’s been upgraded in every way necessary so we can safely and comfortably be off the grid. for as long as the food lasts.
+My boat is a modern and fast Beneteau Oceanis 423 that’s been upgraded in every way necessary so we can safely and comfortably live off the grid.
+As long as the food lasts.

-I’m used to sailing and have even done long passages on my own but I prefer to share this lifestyle and experience with other people my age.
+I’m used to sailing and have even done long passages on my own but lucky for you, I'm a believer that experiences are even greater when shared!

-I spend a lot of time around the surf breaks since that’s mostly why I’m here and I have also just started to learn how to kite surf.
-Life on board “Carthago” is all about enjoying good food, conversation, and staying active by hiking, fishing, kayaking, free diving/snorkeling/spear fishing, bonfires on uninhabited islands, etc. I have a little speedboat we’ll be using to get to the surf breaks and go on adventures on as well
+I spend a lot of time around the surf breaks.
+Surfing has become an obsession.
+If you know, you know...
+I have also just started to learn how to kite surf.
+Life on board “Carthago” is all about enjoying good food, conversation, and staying active by hiking, fishing, kayaking, free diving/snorkeling/spear fishing, bonfires on uninhabited islands, etc. I wanted to get to the surf breaks faster and more comfortably, so I've even acquired a little 15ft skiff with a bimini which we’ll be using to get to the surf breaks and go on adventures on as well!

 So far, so good?